 Friends contributes like-new, age-appropriate children’s books to one of the area’s most revered holiday assistance programs, the Knoxville News Sentinel Empty Stocking Fund (ESF).
 View the photo album from the 2016 Children’s Book Drive here.

 Our inaugural collaboration with the Library Society of the University of Tennessee in March 2014 brought Appalachian writer Ron Rash to a standing-room-only crowd at the History Center.
-In March 2015, we co-hosted ethnomusicologist Dom Flemons at the Bijou Theatre.
-The alliance continues in 2017 with the appearance of best-selling author Amy Greene at the East Tennessee History Center.
+In March 2015, we co-hosted ethnomusicologist Dom Flemons at the Bijou Theatre; Robert Morgan spoke at the Bijou Theatre in 2016.
+The alliance continued in 2017 with the appearance of best-selling author Amy Greene at the East Tennessee History Center.

 This vibrant Friends group advocates for “freedom of access to information and the appreciation of research collections” and raises awareness of the value of the University Libraries to the community, state, and researchers around the world.

 Friends partners with Union Ave Books for outstanding author events.
-Past events have included Elizabeth Gilbert in 2013, Steve Inskeep in 2015, and Erik Larson and Dan Zak in 2016.
+Past events have included Elizabeth Gilbert in 2013, Steve Inskeep in 2015, Erik Larson and Dan Zak in 2016, and Anne Lamott in 2017.
 This independent bookstore in the heart of downtown Knoxville also sponsored ESF Saturday in December 2015 and 2016 with the Lower School of Webb School of Knoxville to support the Empty Stocking Fund Children’s Book Drive.